DevCycleHQ/devcycle-docs/docs/sdk/architecture.md

 The configuration data is written into a shared WebAssembly bucketing and segmentation library.

-2. On each `variableValue()` / `variable()` call, bucketing and segmentation library combines user data, device data, and the configuration data to bucket users into features and variations to determine variable values.
+2. On each `variableValue()` / `variable()` call, bucketing and segmentation library combines user data, device data, and the configuration data locally to bucket users into features and variations to determine variable values.

 3. Configuration updates are received via a server-sent event (SSE) connection or polling against the CDN.